Rak-r/ROS1-ROS2-contents/README.md

 ## ROS2 Helping Scripts

 The repo consists of different various ROS2 nodes which can be used for quite specific scenarios and has been tested with a real robot platoform.
-I have tried to keep the track of different scenraios encounterd while developing a full customautonomous vehicle robot based on ROS2.
+I have tried to keep the track of different scenraios encounterd while developing a full custom autonomous vehicle robot based on ROS2.

 ### Scripts could be expanded to visualise more data as required.